Linaro/Connect/README.md

 ### Step 4 - Make your changes and submit a pull request.

-In order to get your changes to the Connect website up on the live website you must make changes to a file/files on your fork of the Connect repository and then submit a pull request (or a `PR` which is a way to get your changes added to the main `repository` and not just your copy of the Connect website.)
+In order to get your changes added to the Connect website you must make changes to a file/files on **your** `fork` of the Connect repository and then submit a __pull request__ (or a `PR` which is a way to get your changes added to the main `repository` and not just your copy of the Connect website.)

+For example we will edit the https://connect.linaro.org/about/ page text and submit a PR.

-## Adding Speakers
+## Adding Connect Speakers

 Speakers on the static Connect website are posts with a category of `speaker`.
 Speakers have been added to the _posts/speaker folder to keep them separate from resources/blog posts.
 In order to add a speaker simply copy an existing speaker and modify accoridngly.
 Below are the values in the post's front matter (values between to two set's of --- at the top of the file):